Augustinus1/DSA-Group-project/README.md

 Delete Contact: Remove a contact by name or phone number.
 Update Contact: Edit the details of an existing contact.
 Sort Contacts (Optional): Sort contacts by name for easier searching and organization.
-Data Structure: Linked List
+Data Structure: Array
-The phonebook is built using a singly linked list, where each contact is represented as a Node containing:
+The phonebook is built using an array, where each contact is represented as an object containing:

 name: The contact's name.
 phone: The contact's phone number.
-next: A pointer to the next node in the list.
-The Linked List structure allows for dynamic memory management, making it easy to insert, delete, and update contacts without reallocating memory.
+The array structure allows for efficient access to contacts, making it straightforward to insert, delete, and update contacts.
+However, resizing the array when it reaches capacity may require additional memory allocation.

 How It Works

-Each operation in the application is implemented using basic linked list operations:
+Each operation in the application is implemented using basic array operations:

-Insert: Traverses to the end of the list and appends a new node.
+Insert: Adds a new contact to the end of the array.
-Search: Traverses the list and checks each node for a match with the search term (name or phone).
+Search: Iterates through the array and checks each contact for a match with the search term (name or phone).
-Delete: Finds the matching node and removes it from the list by adjusting the pointers.
+Delete: Finds the matching contact and removes it by shifting the subsequent elements in the array.
-Update: Finds the matching node and updates the contact's details.
+Update: Finds the matching contact and updates the contact's details.
 Sort: Uses the bubble sort algorithm to reorder the contacts based on their names.
 Usage
 Running the Application